Capitol riot suspect with Las Vegas ties seeks release from jail

 A man with Las Vegas ties who filmed himself smoking a joint of marijuana in the Capitol during the Jan.
 6 insurrection is seeking release from District of Columbia jail.

-WASHINGTON — A man with Las Vegas ties who filmed himself smoking a joint of marijuana in the Capitol during the Jan.
+WASHINGTON — A man with Las Vegas ties who filmed himself smoking marijuana in the Capitol during the Jan.
 6 insurrection is seeking release from District of Columbia jail claiming he poses no flight risk and that guards are abusing prisoners involved in the riot.

-Ronald Sandlin, a Tennessee resident born in Tampico, Mexico, is scheduled to appear before a federal judge here Thursday to determine whether he should be granted pretrial release.
+Ronald Sandlin, a Tennessee resident born in Tampico, Mexico, is scheduled to appear before a federal judge Thursday in Washington to determine whether he should be granted pretrial release.

 Prosecutors said Sandlin is a flight risk because of the charges, $500,000 he allegedly owes to the IRS and because he was born in another country.
 They urged that he not be released on bail.

-In a hearing earlier this week, Sandlin told District Judge Dabney Friedrich that, “I’ve never been a violent person.”
+In a hearing this week, Sandlin told District Judge Dabney Friedrich, “I’ve never been a violent person.”

 “I’m no John Gotti,” Sandlin said, referring to the New York organized crime boss convicted in 1992 of committing five murders, racketeering and tax evasion.